olivierfriard/BORIS/README.md

     url = {http://dx.doi.org/10.1111/2041-210X.12584},
     doi = {10.1111/2041-210X.12584},
     pages = {1324--1330},
-    keywords = {behavioural analysis, behaviour coding, coding scheme, ethology, observational data, ttime-budget}, year = {2016},
+    year = {2016},
     }

 You can also send us a nice postcard!
-See the `user testimonials <https://www.boris.unito.it/postcards/>`_
+See the [user testimonials](https://www.boris.unito.it/postcards).